 Introduces cell biology, intended for students who are not majoring in the natural sciences.
 Topics include the study of structure and function of proteins, carbohydrates, lipids, and nucleic acids; study of the structure, function and behavior of cells; an introduction to cellular metabolism.
 2 class hours.

 Introduces concepts of general, organic, and biochemistry in an integrated rather than a sequential order.
 Topics include the structure and function of atoms, ions and compounds, the periodic table, organic functional groups, biological macromolecules, and an introduction to metabolism.
 This course is required for Nursing majors and can be applied to the Exercise Physiology major.

 Explores fundamental principles, calculations and applications of biomechanical analysis to the human body at rest and during movement.
 Special attention is given to the relationship of biomechanics to kinesiology and exercise physiology in order to understand the role of physical stressors as they influence significant clinical changes in the body.

 Studies structure, function and dietary sources of macro and micronutruients.
 Determination of individual nutrient requirements and diet analysis.
 Effect of nutrition and hydration on health and athletic performance.
 Efficacy and ethical considerations regarding the use of nutritional manipulation techniques, supplements and ergogenic aids to improve performance and enhance recovery.
 Prerequisite: CHM 1040.

-Basic principles of human physiology and metabolic processes used to produce and store energy with direct application to acute and chronic exercise.
+Studies basic principles of human physiology and metabolic processes used to produce and store energy with direct application to acute and chronic exercise.
 Structure, function and measurement of the cardiovascular, pulmonary and neuromuscular systems with respect to human activity and athletic performance.
 Measurement of hemodynamic parameters and expired ventilatory gases to determine energy expenditure at rest and during exercise.
-Prerequisite: BIO 2110.